-Pascale Burns will draw on her wealth of experience as a veteran psychologist and mother to support families in unlocking who their child is and helping them navigate the world of social media at 7PM on Friday, December 9 at Willows Academy.
-Reserve your spot today here.
+Pascale Burns drew on her wealth of experience as a veteran psychologist and mother to support families in unlocking who their child is and helping them navigate the world of social media as part of the 2022-23 program of Raising Great Girls.

 Burns has been an active member of the Willows community for many years.
 She has presented to teachers and parents about adolescent anxiety, parenting in an age of technology, understanding your child’s temperament, and much more.
 Based on audience feedback and community interest, Burns and the team behind Raising Great Girls have decided to focus this next talk on mental health and its relationship to social media.

 “We are not immune to these issues,” Burns says.
 “We might see them manifest differently but the principles apply no matter who you talk to.”

 She hopes that parents are inspired to analyze the impact of social media on their families and learn to meet the needs of their children in specific ways.
 Burns wants to emphasize how critical it is to know and understand a child–her motivations, her friends, her temperament, and more–-to know how to best support them.

 Burns is a Naperville native who attended a private Catholic school until college.
 She graduated from Northwestern University’s School of Speech with a bachelor’s in Communication Sciences and Disorders.
 After graduation, she worked for a residential treatment program that inspired her to consider postgraduate education.
 She pursued a master’s in clinical psychology at the Illinois School of Professional Psychology while she worked for Midtown Educational Foundation, a nonprofit organization for low-income youth in Chicago.
 At Midtown, she started in volunteer and student recruitment before transitioning to fundraising and development.